microsoft/BotFramework-WebChat/samples/06.a.cognitive-services-bing-speech-js/README.md

 > Cognitive Services Bing Speech package is only available in the Web Chat full bundle

-There are two ways to authenticate with Cognitive Services Speech Services, either using subscription key, or time-limited authorization token.
+There are two ways to authenticate with Cognitive Services: either using subscription key, or time-limited authorization token.

 #### Using subscription key